 Every application adds direct risk

-Every application you download and install on your computer – be it your desktop, laptop, tablet, or phone – is an opportunity for your security and privacy to be compromised.
+Every application you download and install on a device — be it your desktop or laptop computer, a tablet, or a smartphone — is an opportunity for your security and privacy to be compromised.

 On the other end of the spectrum, some operating systems allow us to control permissions at a per-application level.
 For example, when installing an app on an Android-based device, you’ll often be presented with a list of things to which the new application requires access.

 If we want the application at all, we must grant it all the permissions it requests.
-And that’s exactly what most people, including myself, do: zip through the list of permissions requested as if it was a license agreement, and accept it all, without reading or considering.
+And that’s exactly what most people, including myself, do: zip through the list of permissions requested as if it was a license agreement, and accept it all.

 Any application we install could be malicious.
-It could be explicitly malicious – meaning malware – or it could be less obviously malicious, sharing more information with third parties than we realize, violating our assumptions of privacy.
+It could be explicitly malicious — meaning malware — or it could be less obviously malicious, such as sharing more information with third parties than we realize, thus violating our assumptions of privacy.

-As we’ll see in a moment, as long as we take appropriate care, we can be relatively safe – but the possibility exists.
+As we’ll see in a moment, as long as we take appropriate care, we can be relatively safe.

 Every application adds indirect risk